zirkelc/snapshot-serializers/README.md

 Creates a serializer that replaces specific property values with placeholders.

-- `options.property`: The name of the property to replace
+- `options.property`: The property to replace.
+Can be:
+  - A single property name
+  - An array of property names
+  - A RegExp pattern to match multiple properties
 - `options.placeholder`: (Optional) Custom placeholder text.
 Defaults to `[SNAPSHOT_PLACEHOLDER]`

 ### `removeProperty<T>(options)`

 Creates a serializer that removes specific properties from the snapshot.

-- `options.property`: The name of the property to remove
+- `options.property`: The property to remove.
+Can be:
+  - A single property name
+  - An array of property names
+  - A RegExp pattern to match multiple properties

 ## License